bitnami/charts/bitnami/mariadb-galera/README.md

 The allowed extensions are `.sh`, `.sql` and `.sql.gz`.

 Take into account those scripts are treated differently depending on the extension.
-While the `.sh` scripts are executed in all the nodes; the `.sql` and `.sql.gz` scripts are only executed in the non-bootstrapped nodes.
+While the `.sh` scripts are executed in all the nodes; the `.sql` and `.sql.gz` scripts are only executed in the bootstrap node.
 The reason behind this differentiation is that the `.sh` scripts allow adding conditions to determine what is the node running the script, while these conditions can't be set using `.sql` nor `sql.gz` files.
-In this way it is possible to cover different use cases depending on the needs.
+This way it is possible to cover different use cases depending on their needs.

 If using a `.sh` script you want to do a "one-time" action like creating a database, you need to add a condition in your `.sh` script to be executed only in one of the nodes, such as